 Suggestions We strongly suggest amending the exposure draft to provide language that would allow automatic mobility for licensed CPAs in good standing.
 This would allow state boards to maintain oversight over all CPAs operating within their state and ease the burden for licensees and employers.
 Four states have practiced automatic mobility for years, reflecting its positive impact on public protection and professional adaptability.

 By embracing automatic mobility, NASBA and AICPA can promote a resilient, flexible profession that adapts to modern business demands while maintaining public trust.
 We were supportive of the National Pipeline Advisory Group’s (NPAG) Accounting Talent Strategy Report and are grateful for the group’s commitment to data-driven solutions.
 The report acknowledges what we’ve heard for years from our members: the 150-credit-hour requirement is a significant barrier to entry into the profession.
-As a result, the report recommends several progressive steps to move the licensing process to a competency-based approach.
+As a result, the report recommends several progressive steps to move the licensing process to a competency-based approach and allow for multiple pathways.
 The report also rightly acknowledges the importance of protecting license mobility, a major priority of our organizations.

 We do not believe the currently recommended changes to the UAA follow the recommendations included in the NPAG report or align with feedback we have received from our members.
 As stated above, the exposure draft introduces unnecessarily restrictive and complex rules for states that do not align with the competency-based experience pathway.
 These rules would add complexity for state boards of accountancy, our members, and employers and would jeopardize CPA practice privileges for many current and future CPAs.